Prompts to Proxies: Emulating Human Preferences via a Compact LLM Ensemble: Prompts to Proxies ( ): Implementation Details

-We define three primary templates.
-The \textbf{core} template contains general demographic descriptors and serves as the default baseline.
-The \textbf{thematic} template includes topic-specific modes such as economics, politics, culture and history.
-The \textbf{theoretical} template groups attributes derived from canonical frameworks such as Maslow's hierarchy of needs~\cite{maslow1943motivation} and the Big Five personality traits~\cite{john_big_1999}.
-A condensed summary of these templates, representative modes, and attributes is shown in Table~\ref{tab:attribute_bank}.
+For the preset attribute bank (Figure \ref{fig:attribute_bank}), we define three primary templates.
+The \textit{core} template contains general demographic descriptors and serves as the default baseline.
+The \textit{thematic} template includes topic-specific modes such as economics, politics, culture and history.
+The \textit{theoretical} template groups attributes derived from canonical frameworks such as Maslow's hierarchy of needs~\citep{maslow1943motivation} and the Big Five personality traits~\citep{john_big_1999}.
 These templates and modes are not fixed: they serve as a structured starting point but are fully extensible.
 Users can define new templates, introduce domain-specific modes, or modify existing attribute sets to suit different experimental contexts.
-By sampling and varying attributes from this flexible bank, we create prompts that instantiate distinct proxy agents occupying different regions of the latent preference space.
+By sampling and varying attributes from this bank, we create prompts that instantiate proxy agents at different locations of the latent model preference space.

-While the attribute bank provides structured coverage, we also enable dynamic attribute discovery.
-We introduce two additional \textit{freeform templates} that are specific to the survey under analysis.
-The \textbf{survey} template derives attributes by prompting a designated LLM, called \textit{attribute learner}, to identify relevant decision-making factors based on the overall survey topic covered by the training set of questions, \( \mathcal{Q}_\mathrm{train} \).
-The \textbf{question} template goes further by asking the learner to derive attributes tailored to a specific survey question.
-In both cases, the inferred attributes are appended to the attribute bank only for the duration of the survey run.
-This hybrid strategy strikes a balance between theory-driven and data-driven endowment generations, and enables human-AI co-discovery of salient preference descriptors.

-With the attribute bank in place, we build an endowment generator using a dedicated LLM termed \textit{endowment model} that takes a set of attributes as input and produces diverse agent profiles by varying the instantiation of each selected attribute.